Lotes/ecchi-js/README.md

 In short:

-> Define a hierarchy of access rules and check if a user has permissions to act to a resource.
+> Define a hierarchy of access rules and check if a user has permissions to act on a resource.

 Long version: